By Gilly Carr

 Francis John Le Flock was born on 26 June 1888 in the parish of St John, Jersey.
 We know little about his earlier life other than that he served in the infantry in the First World War, demobilising with the rank of Corporal on 28 February 1919.

 At the time of the registration of islanders, Le Flock was living in Le Marais Cottage in Léoville, St Ouen with his wife, and working as an auxiliary postman.

 Le Flock comes to our attention because, on 9 April 1943, he was sentenced by the Court of the Field Command 515 to eight months’ imprisonment for ‘failing to surrender a wireless set’.
-He was sentenced at the same time and for the same crime as Walter Gallichan, who appears elsewhere on this website.
-Gallichan was given a one-year sentence.
+He was sentenced at the same time and for the same crime as Walter Gallichan (senior), who appears elsewhere on this website as the father of Walter Gallichan (junior).
+Gallichan (senior) was given a one-year sentence.

 While Le Flock was in prison, he was prosecuted by the Royal Court on a charge of receiving stolen property in the form of two rabbits; the Germans were informed of this charge.
 His trial was arranged for 3 May 1943.

 On 12 May 1943, Le Flock arrived at Troyes Haut-Clos Prison, having travelled from Saint-Lô Prison, where he was held for just over a week.
 All of those with whom he was deported also went to Saint-Lô as their first place of internment.

 Le Flock stayed in Troyes until 14 January 1944, at which point he was transferred to Châlons-sur-Marne Prison.
 He should have been released on 26 December 1943, but it was not to be.